Queen Sofía of Spain: Queen consort

-Besides accompanying her husband on official visits and occasions, Sofía also has solo engagements.
-In her first public appearance as Queen, Sofía attended a Shabbat service at the Beth Yaacov synagogue in Madrid in June 1976, marking the first time in modern Spanish history that a member of the Spanish royal family had visited a Jewish house of worship.
+As Queen, Sofía continued to maintain close ties with the Greek royal family despite her official duties in Spain.
+During the 1970s, her mother and younger sister spent extended periods in Madras (now Chennai) where they pursued interests in Indian philosophy and spirituality.
+In 1974, Sofía and Juan Carlos paid an official visit to India, during which they met Prime Minister Indira Gandhi, reflecting the growing diplomatic relations between Spain and India.

+Queen Frederica died in Madrid on 6 February 1981 following heart surgery, with Sofía remaining by her mother's side during her final illness.
+Sofía subsequently attended her mother's funeral in Greece before resuming her official duties in Spain.
+In January 1982, Sofía and Juan Carlos undertook another state visit to India, where they were received by Prime Minister Indira Gandhi in New Delhi as part of efforts to strengthen diplomatic and cultural relations between Spain and India.
+Sofía travelled to Madras, where she attended a book presentation by an Indian author, with her sister Irene.

 She is executive president of the Queen Sofía Foundation, which in 1993, sent funds for relief in Bosnia and Herzegovina, and is honorary president of the Royal Board on Education and Care of Handicapped Persons of Spain, as well as the Spanish Foundation for Aid for Drug Addicts.
 Additionally, she has served as the patroness of the Queen Sofía Spanish Institute since 2003.

 Sofía takes special interest in programs against drug addiction, travelling to conferences in both Spain and abroad.
 The Museo Nacional Centro de Arte Reina Sofía is named after her, as is Reina Sofía Airport in Tenerife.

 Sofía is an Honorary Member of the San Fernando Royal Academy of Fine Arts and of the Spanish Royal Academy of History.
 She has received honorary doctorates from the Universities of Rosario (Bogotá), Valladolid, Cambridge, Oxford, Georgetown, Évora, St. Mary's University (Texas), and New York.